 How is Socialism going to get it bought?
 Its slogan is 'Work or Maintenance!' which can only mean giving the unemployed unnecessary work or paying them larger doles out of the public purse.
 Unnecessary work means unproductive work.
 Paying larger doles merely means taking purchasing power away from some people and giving it to others-robbing Peter to pay Paul.
-Neither policy can increase the sum of the general wealth or distribute that unpurchasable surplus of goods.
+Neither policy can increase the sum of the general wealth or distribute that un-purchasable surplus of goods.

 'Work or Maintenance!' is Sisyphism.
-Mr. Bernard Shaw, preaching that idleness is a crime in a world where every fresh invention tends to abolish work, is a
+Mr. Bernard Shaw, preaching that idleness is a crime in a world where every fresh invention tends to abolish work, is a Sisyphist.

-Sisyphist.

 What else can Socialism do?
 Nationalise the banks?
 That may or may not be a good thing.
 But it is quite pointless unless it is first decided what we are going to do with the banks after we have nationalised them.
 It is not the ownership of the banks that matters, but the use that is made of them, and that depends on the first principles of those that decide their policy.
-Since, therefore, both Socialist and Capitalist are equally dominated by Sisyphist principles, the public ownership of the banks can have no effect whatever on public financial policy.
-Once those principles have been finally abandoned, it will not matter very much who owns the banks.
+Since therefore, both Socialist and Capitalist are equally dominated by Sisyphist principles, the public ownership of the banks can have no effect whatever on public financial policy.
+Once those principles have been (72) finally abandoned, it will not matter very much who owns the banks.
 It will be a question to be decided on its merits, as the ownership of the post office was decided.

-^{} The argument against Socialism is put with wit, vigour, and clarity, and much more fully than here, in The Confession of the Kibbo Kift, by John Hargrave.
+(FN: The argument against Socialism is put with wit, vigour, and clarity, and much more fully than here, in The Confession of the Kibbo Kift, by John Hargrave.)

-Socialists in practice are thoroughgoing Sisyphists, as has been amply shown by the bungling attempts of the recent Labour Government in Great Britain to solve the 'unemployment problem', and equally by the pronouncements of Mr. Maxton's left-wingers.
+Socialists in practice are thoroughgoing Sisyphists, as has been amply shown by the bungling attempts of Labour Governments in Great Britain to solve the 'unemployment problem,' and equally by the pronouncements of the left-wingers.
 When they talk of state control of production, you generally find that what they mean is restriction of production.
 The late Mr. Wheatley, for example, even while scouting Protection, said he would use the British fleet to keep out cheap imports, thus accepting the Protectionist view that trade is war; and though few responsible leaders would go so far as that, nearly all of them have expressed contempt for Free Trade, advocating the embargo as a more efficient weapon against imports than a protective tariff.
 Again, the Coal Mines Act of 1930 is pure Sisyphism.
-Nobody would say that every British householder has as much
+Nobody would say that every British householder has as much coal as he needs at a price he can afford to pay; yet this egregious measure attempts to solve the difficulties of the industry by reducing output and raising prices.